kvegter/query-analyzer-app/README.md

 # query-analyzer-app

 The query log analyzer is a Neo4j Desktop App to help you to understand the query log file of a Neo4j Enterprise server.
+In version 1.0.1 it is now possible to see the current running queries on a database and see the query stats of the latest 8192 queries (version 3.5.4+).

 ```
 run in the neo4j desktop (1.1.10+)